stephen-ombre/cloud-custodian/docs/source/aws/examples/accountservicelimit.rst

 Account - Service Limit
 =======================

 The following example policy will find any service in your region that is using more than 50% of the limit and raise the limit for 25%.
+Any service quotas that have an open support case will be skipped.

 .. code-block:: yaml

    policies:
      - name: account-service-limits
-       resource: account
+       resource: aws.service-quota
        filters:
+         - UsageMetric: present
-         - type: service-limit
+         - type: usage-metric
-           threshold: 50
+           limit: 50
+         - type: request-history
+           key: "[].Status"
+           value: CASE_OPENED
+           value_type: swap
+           op: not-in
        actions:
-         - type: request-limit-increase
+         - type: request-increase
-           percent-increase: 25

-Noted that the ``threshold`` in ``service-limit`` filter is an optional field.
-If not mentioned on the policy, the default value is 80.
+           multiplier: 1.25

 As there are numerous services available in AWS, you have the option to specify the services you wish to include or exclude, thereby preventing prolonged execution times